KINGBK1/Google-Docs/README.md

 There are a few known bugs yet to be addressed, particularly within the project's error handling sections.
 If you discover a remedy or have suggestions for improvements, please feel free to:

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your Changes
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch
 5. Open a Pull Request

 Please ensure your code adheres to the project's existing style and include clear commit messages.

-## License

-Distributed under the MIT License.
-See `LICENSE` in the root of the repository for more information.

 ## Contact

-Bishal Kanti Bhowmik - [Your LinkedIn Profile](https://www.google.com/search?q=https://www.linkedin.com/in/bishal-kanti-bhowmik/) (Replace with your actual LinkedIn or GitHub profile link)
+Bishal Kunwar - [www.linkedin.com/in/bishal-kunwar-914ab5220]
 Project Link: [https://github.com/KINGBK1/Google-Docs.git](https://github.com/KINGBK1/Google-Docs.git)

 ## Acknowledgments